 And how it differs from the “A” model.

 In my last three posts I have described in detail my restoration of an early ca. 1951 Kenwood Chef A700 mixer.
 The first Chefs, up until the A700 “D” model in the late 1950s, are all much the same in design, albeit with several small changes along the way.
-The “D” model has more significant changes, including a new body shape.
-This is reflected in Kenwood’s labeling of all pre-D model Chefs as simply an “A700” model on the machine itself, whereas the later D model was labelled as an “A700-D”.
-Despite the seemingly continuous small changes to the first pre-D Chefs, at some point they become divided into two variants – the “A” and the “B”.
+The D model has more significant changes, including a new body shape.
+This is reflected in Kenwood’s labeling of all pre-D model Chefs as simply an “A700” model on the machine itself (and in the service manual), whereas the later D model was labelled as an “A700-D”.
+Despite the seemingly continuous small changes to the first pre-D Chefs, at some point someone decided to divide them into two variants – the “A” and the “B”.
 The website for Kenwood Chef Restore, a commercial restoration service in the UK, states that the main external feature that identifies a B model is a change in the motor air vent design from the single slot of the first machines, to two smaller slots as shown in the picture below.

-And now I’ve finished restoring my lovely red A700 B. I found a few differences to my A model, particularly in the wiring, so I though I’d write this post, highlighting the differences for those who are interested.
+And now I’ve finished restoring my lovely red A700-B. I found a few differences to the earlier model, particularly in the wiring, so I though I’d write this post, highlighting the differences for those who are interested.

 The only external differences, compared to my early A model mixer, are the change in the design of the motor vent holes as mentioned above, and the use of a rubber grommet where the power cable exits the body.
 My A has no grommet, but I note that later A models did have a grommet.
 Otherwise the body shape is identical, and the external parts are the same and interchangeable with the A model (the speed knob, plastic parts, screws, bowls, bowl springs, attachments, feet etc.).
-Another difference to my particular A machine is the logo.
-My A has an early “Kenwood” only logo, whereas this B has the “Kenwood Chef” logo.
+In fact in the original Kenwood service manual there is only an “A700” model, with one parts diagram covering all A700s up until the A700-D. Another difference to my particular A machine is the logo.
+My A has an early “Kenwood” only style logo, whereas this B has the “Kenwood Chef” logo.
 This meant that I needed a new logo for the restoration, so once again I photographed the logo, drew it up in Adobe Illustrator, and got the good folk at Grizzly Decals to reproduce it in black glossy outdoor vinyl (hint: make sure you tell them not to scale your artwork – assuming you’ve drawn it at exactly the right size).
 Once again, the result was awesome.

 Gear Train and Planetary Hub

 Again, there are no significant differences in the gear train.
-There was, however, one difference in the brass bearing for the planetary hub drive shaft.
-My A machine has a fixed brass bearing, whereas this B has a screw-in brass bearing.
+There was, however, one difference in the brass bushing for the planetary hub drive shaft.
+My A machine has a fixed brass bearing, whereas this B has an adjustable screw-in brass bushing.
 To remove, first remove the planetary drive shaft and gear, then remove the two thin brass nuts which lock the bearing.
 Finally, unscrew the bearing out through the gearbox.

 Motor and Electrics